jwaldner/barracuda/docs/project_context.md

 # Barracuda - Complete Project Context

 ## Project Overview
-Baracuda is a high-performance options trading and analysis system that combines:
+Barracuda is a high-performance options trading and analysis system that combines:
 - **Go backend** for web API and data handling
 - **CUDA acceleration** for Black-Scholes calculations
 - **Alpaca integration** for real-time market data